Kelemek/gospel_presentation/README.md

 ## Credits

-- Content by Dr. Stuart Scott
+- Content by Dr. Stuart Scott (www.oneeightycounseling.com)
 - ESV API by Crossway
-- Scripture quotations are from the ESV® Bible (The Holy Bible, English Standard Version®)
+- Scripture quotations are from the ESV® Bible (The Holy Bible, English Standard Version®), © 2001 by Crossway, a publishing ministry of Good News Publishers.
+Used by permission.
+All rights reserved.

+## Copyright & Attribution

+For complete copyright information and usage terms, visit `/copyright` on your deployed site.

+**ESV API Compliance:**
+- Non-commercial ministry use only
+- Dynamic scripture fetching (no local storage)
+- Proper attribution and ESV.org linking
+- Verse-by-verse requests within API limits